orkestrel/validator/guides/contribute.md

 ````

 Consistency
-- Diagnostics should be clear, path-aware, and include structured metadata
+- Diagnostics should be clear; deep mismatches can be collected with `deepCompare`
 - Mirror test files and cover golden paths + key edge cases

 API and change control